axelarnetwork/axelar-core/pages/dev/gmp-tracker.md

 | `from`             | number   | the records' index for pagination                                                                                     |
 | `size`             | number   | the number of the returned records.
 This field is used for pagination.                                                |

-### Execute Manually
+### Manually execute a transfer
 Axelar provides a relayer service that automatically executes transfers for you.
-Alternatively, you also can execute transfers manually through the Axelarscan's GMP page by connecting a wallet, and click the Execute button.
+Alternatively, you also can manually execute a transfer through the Axelarscan's GMP page by connecting a wallet, and click the Execute button.
 Please note that you need to pay gas to process the transaction.

 ![gmp-connect-wallet.png](/images/gmp-connect-wallet.png)
 ![gmp-execute-button.png](/images/gmp-execute-button.png)